gkothar1/marss-riscv-docs/source/sections/oocore-microarch.rst

 Decode stages decodes the instruction and if illegal, raises an exception.
 Entries in the branch predictor structures are created for branches if not present.

 .. note::
    For simplicity, SYSTEM major opcode instructions (*csr{r/w}, ecall, sret etc.*) are executed in a **single cycle** due to their complex logic.
-For this purpose, RISCVEMU complex opcode helper functions are used.
+For this purpose, TinyEMU complex opcode helper functions are used.

 Dispatch
 -----------------------------